 China’s vice-president dismisses growth fears

-Wang Qishan, China’s vice president with responsibility for economic affairs, speaks at Davos.
+Wang Qishan, China’s vice-president, insisted China’s growth rate in 2018 of 6.6 per cent was still “a pretty significant number, not low at all”.
 Photograph: Jason Alden/Bloomberg

-The Chinese leadership’s top economic official has discounted mounting fears that decades of breathtaking expansion was beginning to falter in the face of a US trade war, insisting “sustainable growth” in his country will be maintained.
+China’s top economic official has discounted mounting fears that decades of breathtaking expansion were beginning to falter in the face of a US trade war, insisting “sustainable growth” in his country would be maintained.

 But he insisted China’s growth rate in 2018 of 6.6 per cent, which was slowing to its lowest level in almost three decades as the year ended, was still “a pretty significant number, not low at all”.
 He added that while “speed does matter”, it was the “quality and efficiency” of growth that was more important.